Bandarban Chittagong, Bangladesh Travel Guide

 Fewer crowds, potentially lower prices for lodging and tours.

-Hot and humid, pre-monsoon showers possible, residual monsoon effects in October.
+Hot and humid, pre-monsoon showers possible, residual monsoon effects during The month of october.

 From june To october (Monsoon)

-Lush green landscapes, full waterfalls, very few tourists, lowest prices.
+Lush green landscapes, full waterfalls, not many tourists, lowest prices.

-Heavy rain, flash floods, landslides, impassable roads, risky river activities, high humidity.
+Heavy rain, rapid flooding, landslides, impassable roads, risky activities on the river, high humidity.

 Heavy rains from June to October present the biggest challenge, bringing increased risk of landslides, flash floods, and road closures.
 Bangladesh coastal regions are vulnerable to cyclones, which can indirectly affect Bandarban with severe weather.
 Monitor weather forecasts closely.